ECE445L/ECE445L-F22-Lab-3_4/Lab04.md

 ### 3.4 Measure the Current

-1. Disconnect the USB cable from the PC.
+1. Disconnect the USB cable from the PC
-2. Set the DC power supply's limits to +5V and 200mA.
+2. Set the DC power supply's limits to +5V and 400mA (if the current needs to be set to a higher limit, you may do so at your own risk)
-3. Connect the +5V line to VBUS and GND to GND.
+3. Connect the +5V line to VBUS and GND to GND
-4. Measure the voltage on the TM4C's 3.3V pin and the 3.3V line coming out of the voltage regulator.
+4. Measure the voltage on the TM4C's 3.3V pin
+5. Measure the 3.3V line coming out of the voltage regulator
-5. Measure the whole unit's current for:
+6. Measure the entire system's current when it is running:
-   1. The clock without the ESP.
+   1. The alarm clock without the ESP
-   2. The clock with the alarm on and without the ESP.
+   2. The alarm clock with the alarm on and without the ESP
-   3. The clock with the ESP.
+   3. The alarm clock with the ESP
-   4. The clock with the alarm on and with the ESP.
+   4. The alarm clock with the alarm on and with the ESP
-6. Measure the current draw of the ESP:
+7. Measure the current draw of the ESP (use a multimeter):
-   1. While it is not transmitting data.
+   1. While it is not transmitting data
-   2. While it is transmitting data.
+   2. While it is transmitting data
-7. Measure the current draw of the LCD screen.
+8. Measure the current draw of the LCD screen (use a multimeter)
+9. Calculate the power for each of the measurements your took

 #### 3.4.1 Deliverable 3

-Document the current measurements that you took.
+Document your current measurements and power calculations.

 ---